hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 The architecture above illustrates the main components in Intel® Recsys Toolkit.

 - The offline training workflow is implemented based on Spark, Ray and BigDL to efficiently scale the data processing and DNN model training on large Xeon clusters.
+- The nearline workflow loads the features into the key-value store and builds the index for vector search.
 - The online serving workflow is implemented based on gRPC and HTTP, which consists of Recall, Ranking, Feature and Recommender services.
 The Recall Service integrates Intel® Optimized Faiss to significantly speed up the vector search step.